-Late submissions for most assignments will incur a 10% penalty each day the submission is late.
-The first day begins one minute after the deadline, with an automatic loss of 10% of the points.
-Please do not email your paper to the professor or to the TA.
-We will open the assignment window for you so that you can upload it for the plagiarism check.
+A 2 hour grace period is given for each assignment to ease any technology or personal issues that may arise.
+Late submissions for assignments will not incur a penalty during the grace period, but will incur a 30% penalty each day the submission is late.
+The first day begins one minute after the grace period has ended, with an automatic loss of 30% of the points.
+Please do not email your paper to the professor.
+I will open the assignment window for you so that you can upload it for the plagiarism check.
 It will not be counted as submitted until you have submitted it to Carmen.